Blog

 The decision between flow-based and sensor-based systems depends on your specific needs:

-Before selecting a water leak detection system, consult with your insurance company.
-They can provide guidance on the most suitable options based on your home or business needs.
-Integrating an advanced water leak detection system is not only a proactive step in protecting your property but also a smart financial decision that could lead to reduced insurance premiums.
+Integrating an advanced water leak detection system is not only a proactive step in protecting your property but also a smart financial decision that could potentially lead to reduced insurance premiums.

 For more information on water leak detection products and to discuss your specific requirements, contact CMR Electrical today.
 Get in touch here, or on social media through Facebook and Linkedin.